 Open Enrollment Period (OEP)

-The Medicate Advantage Open Enrollment Period (MA OEP) is January 1 through March 31 each year.
-During this time, you may enroll in another MAPD plan or disenroll from our plan and return to Original Medicare.
+The Medicare Advantage Open Enrollment Period (MA OEP) is January 1 through March 31 each year.
+During this time, you may enroll in another MAPD plan or switch to Original Medicare with or without a stand-alone Part D plan.
 You may only make one election during the MA OEP Enrollment Period.
 You are also eligible to use the MA OEP if you are a new Medicare beneficiary who enrolled in a Medicare Advantage plan during your ICEP.
 In this case the OEP period occurs from the month of eligibility to Part A and Part B through the last day of the 3rd month of eligibility.

 Initial Enrollment Period (IEP)

 When you first become eligible for Medicare, you can join during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65 and ends 3 months after the month you turn 65.

 In most cases, you must stay in the plan for the calendar year when your coverage began.
 But you may be able to join, switch or drop a Medicare Advantage Plan during a Special Enrollment Period.
 Below is a list of some, but not all the reasons you may need to change during a Special Enrollment Period: